 For an $n_{s}\times n_{s}$ lattice with open-boundary conditions, there will be $n_{b}=2n_{s}\left(n_{s}-1\right)$ rigid rods (disulfide bonds) connecting the square (protein) units.
-With the notation developed so far, the vector along the linkage between the \emph{ijk}-th vertex and the \emph{i'j'k'}-th one can be written as:
+With the notation developed so far, the vector along the linkage between the \emph{ijk}-th and \emph{i'j'k'}-th vertices can be written as